 But for me, it’s a photo I took, processed and produced….and I’m happy with it, and *that* is what matters.

 I am always up for suggestions and constructive criticism though!
 All opinions are gratefully received.

-As usual, if you’re reading this on my blog, you can hover over the photo to reveal the shot straight out of camera.
+As usual if you’re reading this on my blog, hover over the image with your mouse to reveal the image as taken straight out of the camera.